LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: Evaluation

 \subsubsection{Datasets}

-All experiments are conducted on four datasets: a synthetic dataset with uniform distribution and three real-world datasets from the SOSD benchmark~\cite{sosd20}.
+All experiments are conducted on four representative datasets: a synthetic dataset with uniform distribution and three real-world datasets from the SOSD benchmark~\cite{sosd20}.
 The Uniform dataset (\texttt{uni}, 200M keys) contains keys drawn from a globally and locally linear distribution.
-The Amazon Books dataset (\texttt{books}, 800M keys) exhibits global non-linearity with partially linear local distributions.
-The Open Street Map dataset (\texttt{osm}, 800M keys) is both globally and locally non-linear.
+The Amazon Books dataset (\texttt{books}, 200M keys) exhibits global non-linearity with partially linear local distributions.
+The Open Street Map dataset (\texttt{osm}, 200M keys) is both globally and locally non-linear.
 The Facebook user IDs dataset (\texttt{fb}, 200M keys) is mostly linear but includes a small number of large outliers.
-All datasets do not contain duplicate values, consistent with prior studies or the open-source codebases of learned baselines.
+All keys are of the $64$-bit unsigned integer type and contain no duplicate values, consistent with prior studies or the open-source codebases of learned baselines.